-5. Acquisition Cost Reasonableness (maximum 5 points):
+4. Acquisition Cost Reasonableness (maximum 5 points):

-Proposed property acquisition costs must be reasonable and may not exceed the market value of the property as evidenced by an appraisal.
-DHCD will determine reasonableness through an analysis of the appraisal and by comparison of recent DHCD-funded projects in similar locations and for uses similar to those proposed in the application.
+Proposed property acquisition costs must be reasonable and may not exceed the property's fair market value as evidenced by an appraisal.
+DHCD will determine reasonableness through an analysis of the appraisal, the proposed flow of funds, and by comparison of recent DHCD-funded projects in similar locations and for uses similar to those proposed in the application.
 DHCD reserves the right to request a second appraisal.
 An appraisal update will be required before closing so that a current appraised value is available within 120 days of closing.
 If federal funding is proposed, the acquisition cost (regardless of how it is funded) may not exceed the market value per a new or updated appraisal made within 120 days of closing on DHCD financing.